ds-stratgic-work/Time-Series-Forecast-on-Hotel-Demand/README.md

-# Time Series On Hotel Demand
+# Project Name : Time Series Forecast on Hotel Demand

-Introduction
+#### -- Project Status: Completed

+### Project Objective
-The most important part of tourism is to manage hotels and resorts.
-The number of tourist flow in a Resort or hotel is the indicator of the hotel revenue.
-The accurate guest prediction to occupy all Rooms of Hotel(ROH), is the key to revenue management that helps the organizations and companies to allocate limited tourism resources reasonabily to maintain market competetiveness.
-The curve is non-linier with complex, huge, fluctuations in data and it's characteristics.
-During season the flow of tourists increases the demand in tourism management for the holels and resorts.
-The decision makers in the tourism magament falls into a dilemma, either overestimation or underestimation of the tourist flow.
-Forecasting accurately the results increase the demand.
+The purpose of this project is to generate accurate guest prediction to occupy all Rooms of a Hotel, is the key to revenue management.
+It helps the organizations and companies to allocate limited tourism resources reasonabily to maintain market competetiveness.

+### Methods Used
+* Time Series
+* Data Visualization
+* Predictive Modeling

+### Technologies
+* Python
+* Pandas, jupyter
+* ARIMA
+* LSTM

+## Project Description
+* Read Data in Pandas DataFrame
+* ARIMA - Using the ARIMA method to observe a trend and weekly seasonality in the data.
+* Visualization
+* LSTM - The memory cell that incorporates retains information over time, LSTM effectively captures the temporal dependency by employing 3 gates: (input, output & forget).

+### Needs of this project
+- frontend developers